-The insert function builds and maintains a binary tree in studentid order. insert takes one student's information and inserts a node for that student in the correct place in the binary tree.
-Each node should contain the studentid, the three test scores and the average test score.
+The insert function builds and maintains a binary tree in studentID order. insert takes one student's information and inserts a node for that student in the correct place in the binary tree.
+Each node should contain the studentID, the three test scores and the average test score for that student.

-Note - For this lab you need to add some validity checks of the input data.
-Assume that studentid are unique and that there should only be one entry per student.
+Note - For this lab you need to add some validity checks to the input data.
+Assume that studentID's are unique and that there should only be one entry per student.